Mozirella/dealer-alchemist-demo/README.md

 ## What I Focused On

-Instead of building a full site, I focused on:

 - Improving how users interact with a CTA
 - Keeping the experience fast and simple
 - Designing with conversion in mind (clear action, minimal friction)

 ## Purpose

-This project was created to practice frontend development and explore how design and interaction can impact user engagement—especially in a dealership marketing context where converting traffic into leads is key.
+This project was created to practice frontend development and explore how design and interaction within a dealership marketing context where converting traffic into leads is key.

 ## Live Demo